Renaissance in Ferrara: Architecture and urban planning

-Biagio Rossetti, the architect behind the Erculean Addition, incorporated several features to ensure a harmonious integration with the existing city.
+Biagio Rossetti, the architect behind the Addizione Erculea, incorporated several features to ensure a harmonious integration with the existing city.
 He strategically placed areas of green space throughout the new district.
 These green spaces functioned as transitional zones, easing the visual and spatial shift between the orthogonal grid of the new layout and the organic street patterns of the older city.
-The overall design of the Erculean Addition prioritized the creation of contained and visually engaging architectural experiences rather than grand, open vistas at street ends.
+The overall design of the Addizione Erculea prioritized the creation of contained and visually engaging architectural experiences rather than grand, open vistas at street ends.
 This approach fostered a sense of intimacy and encouraged exploration within the new city district.
-The intersection of the two main axes, Via degli Angeli and Via dei Prioni, is known as the "Quadrivio degli Angeli" and serves as a key example of Rossetti's design principles in action.
+The intersection of the two main axes, Via degli Angeli and Via dei Prioni, is known as the Quadrivio degli Angeli and serves as a key example of Rossetti's design principles in action.
 Rossetti's most prominent structure within the Quadrivio is the Palazzo dei Diamanti, which derives its name from its unique facade, adorned with characteristic pointed stonework that creates a dynamic interplay of light and shadow.
 The corner facing the crossroads features ornately decorated slabs depicting candelabras and a projecting balcony.
 The architectural style of the surrounding buildings is less ostentatious.
 However, architects employed various elements such as large portals and corner pilasters to introduce subtle variations and visual interest within the overall urban fabric.

-The urban layout implemented during the construction of the Erculean Addition garnered significant recognition for its innovative and enduring qualities.
+The urban layout implemented during the construction of the Addizione Erculea garnered significant recognition for its innovative and enduring qualities.
 When compared to other Italian and European cities of the period, Ferrara's urban fabric presented a distinct character.
 Unlike many contemporary urban centers, Ferrara lacked a clear spatial segregation between the areas controlled by the ruling class and those inhabited by the general population.
 This absence of a rigidly defined social hierarchy within the urban layout stands in contrast to cities like Mantua or Pienza, where a clear division between dominant and subordinate spaces existed.
 Ferrara's approach instead emphasized a harmonious integration of these sectors, allowing each to retain its own distinctive character.
-While the full development of the Erculean Addition may have been envisioned for a later stage, factors such as limited population growth and a dynastic shift ultimately halted its complete realization.
+While the full development of the Addizione Erculea may have been envisioned for a later stage, factors such as limited population growth and a dynastic shift ultimately halted its complete realization.
 Despite this, the innovative and well-organized nature of the initial design has proven remarkably adaptable.
 Over the centuries, this new area of the city has successfully accommodated various urban changes, ensuring its continued relevance.